karoldavid/dialogflow-starter/README.md

 ### Run and deploy

-Before launching the gateway, cd into to functions folder and execute the following command:
+Before launching the app, cd into to functions folder and execute the following command:

 ```
 npm run build